aken0/BeyondFairnessLiterature/Notes.md

 ### Randomized Controlled Trials in Medical AI(2021)
 - Motivates need for RCTs in Medical AI
-- Shows multiple challenges/biases in RCTs as well as some mitigations **Verdict:** probably not relevant for our topic, maybe check some of the citations
+- Shows multiple challenges/biases in RCTs as well as some mitigation

+**Verdict:** probably not relevant for our topic, maybe check some of the citations

 ### Ensuring Fairness in ML(2018)